 In the 2009 Report the Board emphasized that it "will primarily rely on the embedded or actual cost for existing long-term debt instruments".
-As the Notes are long-term (to 2020) and are fixed at 7.25%, NPEI submits that this surely means that the 7.25% debt rate is the rate that Argument-in-Chief Filed May 18, 2011 Page 6 of 12 should apply.
+As the Notes are long-term (to 2020) and are fixed at 7.25%, NPEI submits that this surely means that the 7.25% debt rate is the rate that should apply.
 It is NPEI's submission that any consideration in the 2009 Report that may appear to suggest otherwise cannot hold, or is secondary to the prime consideration the Board itself emphasized it will rely on.